 The Group adheres to the 5R's principle - Refuse, Reduce, Reuse, Repurpose and Recycle and is committed to proper management and disposal of the non-hazardous waste generated from its operations.
 The non-hazardous wastes generated by the Group's operations mainly consist of office paper.
-During the year ended 31 March 2022, the Group continues to use its best endeavours to educate its employees on the importance of reducing waste production.
+During the year ended 31 March 2023, the Group continued to use its best endeavours to educate its employees on the importance of reducing waste production.
 The Group strives to achieve the target of "reducing waste at source" by monitoring the consumption volume continuously.

-For the year ended 31 March 2022, the Group's quantitative information on the performance of non-hazardous waste disposal and its intensity is as follows:
+For the year ended 31 March 2023, the Group's quantitative information on the performance of non-hazardous waste disposal and its intensity is as follows:

-Category of waste Unit 2022 2021

-Total non-hazardous waste

-Office paper Tonnes 0.114 0.110

-Intensity (per floor area) Tonnes/sq. ft.
-0.000034 0.000032
+Category of waste Unit 2023 2022 Total non-hazardous waste Office paper Tonnes 0.089 0.114 Intensity (per floor area) Tonnes/sq. ft.
+0.000015 0.000034

-Note: Intensity is measured by grouping tonnes of paper waste by the total gross floor area of the Group's offices.
+Note: Intensity is measured by dividing tonnes of paper waste by the total gross floor area of approximately 5,800 sq.ft.
+(2022: approximately 3,400 sq.ft.) of the Group's offices.

 Our target is to reduce, or at most maintain the non-hazardous waste disposal intensity at a stable level with less than 10% increase each year.
-For the steps taken to achieve it, please refer to the paragraph headed "Waste Management - Non-hazardous Waste Management" under this section of this report.
-The increase in intensity by approximately 6% from 0.000032 tonnes/sq.ft. for the year ended 31 March 2021 to 0.000034 tonnes/sq.ft. for the year ended 31 March 2022 is due to the increase in number of staff while the office area remained unchanged.
+For the steps taken to achieve it, please refer to the paragraph headed "Paper Consumption" and "Waste Management - Non-hazardous Waste Management" under this section of this report.
+The decrease in intensity of non-hazardous waste by approximately 56% from 0.000034 tonnes/sq.ft. for the year ended 31 March 2022 to 0.000015 tonnes/sq.ft. for the year ended 31 March 2023 is due to the reduction in office paper used and increase in office area.